frankbria/continuous-claude/README.md

 - `--git-branch-prefix`: Prefix for git branch names (default: `continuous-claude/`)
 - `--notes-file`: Path to shared task notes file (default: `SHARED_TASK_NOTES.md`)
 - `--disable-commits`: Disable automatic git commits, PR creation, and merging (useful for testing)
+- `--worktree <name>`: Run in a git worktree for parallel execution (creates if needed)
+- `--worktree-base-dir <path>`: Base directory for worktrees (default: `../continuous-claude-worktrees`)
+- `--cleanup-worktree`: Remove worktree after completion
+- `--list-worktrees`: List all active git worktrees and exit

 Any additional flags you provide that are not recognized by `continuous-claude` will be automatically forwarded to the underlying `claude` command.
 For example, you can pass `--allowedTools`, `--model`, or any other Claude Code CLI flags.